 Skeleton Krew Soundtrack (Sega Genesis), Nathan McCree, 1995

 Games released at the end of a console’s life cycle often end up somewhat lost to the ravages of time – not entirely forgotten by posterity maybe, but still mostly passed over for the incoming generation of new platforms.
-Skeleton Krew (we’re deep in the midst of 1990s edginess) by Core Design is one such title.
+Core Design‘s Skeleton Krew (we’re deep in the midst of 1990s edginess) is one such title.
 An isometric shooter for the Sega Genesis, Amiga and Amiga CD32, Skeleton Krew failed to elicit much interest from gamers and reviewers back in 1995.
 Its gameplay featured few innovations, while Skeleton Krew’s six levels meant the fun was over fairly quickly.
 The game’s one standout feature was its presentation (once you looked past Skeleton Krew’s slightly desperate attempt to be all dark, violent and gritty).
-Clever use of the Amiga and Genesis’ colour palettes, highlighting the surreal H.R.
+Creative use of the Amiga and Genesis’ colour palettes, highlighting the surreal H.R.
 Giger-inspired bio-mechanical artwork, set the game apart from the competition.